Natural Gas Safety Facts

 - Natural gas is lighter than air, rises quickly, and spreads out harmlessly in open areas.
 However, in an enclosed area, natural gas displaces air at ceiling level and fills the room from the ceiling down.

 - Natural gas is not Liquefied Petroleum Gas (LPG).
-Liquefied petroleum gases, such as propane, are heavier than air, and unlike natural gas, will collect in low places.
+Liquefied petroleum gasses, such as propane, are heavier than air, and unlike natural gas, will collect in low places.

 - Natural gas is not toxic or poisonous.
 However, as natural gas fills an enclosed space, it displaces air and suffocation can occur.